 - Photofinish Camera: When available a photofinish camera hooked up to a computer in the timing hut is the ideal solution.

-All tier 1 (FIS sanctioned) races must have times heats.
+All tier 1 (FIS sanctioned) races must have timed heats.
 Timing devices for tier 1 events are regulated by FIS.
 For these events you would use:

 - Photofinish camera as primary timing devices.

 - Summit with plunger for “post and plunge” by volunteer for 2nd backup.

 - A mix of timing chips and spotters could be used for non FIS events.